lukastk/maths-notes/misc/excess deaths.md

 ---

-Herd immunity is reached when a large enough proportion of the population is immune (either recovered or immunized), so that the disease becomes stable
+Herd immunity is reached when a large enough proportion of the population is immune (either recovered or vaccinated), where the immunized serve as a buffer for
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIzMjI0ODkzMiw4MjgxODYzMTFdfQ==
+eyJoaXN0b3J5IjpbLTQ5NjY1NDI3MiwtMjMyMjQ4OTMyLDgyOD
+E4NjMxMV19
 -->